Sathish-M-R/talk-llama-fast/README.md

 conda activate xtts
 conda install python=3.11

-pip install platformdirs==3.9.1
 pip install git+https://github.com/Mozer/xtts-api-server pydub pip install torch==2.1.1+cu118 torchaudio==2.1.1+cu118 --index-url https://download.pytorch.org/whl/cu118
 pip install git+https://github.com/Mozer/tts
 conda deactivate
 ```
-- if there are some errors with xtts-api-server installation, check manual (not mine): https://github.com/daswer123/xtts-api-server?tab=readme-ov-file#installation Or another manual (didn't work for me) https://docs.sillytavern.app/extras/extensions/xtts/ I remember that when I first installed xtts-api-server it asked to install some full version of visual-cpp-build-tools.
+- if there are some errors with xtts-api-server installation, check manuals (not mine, they install original xtts, not modified): https://github.com/daswer123/xtts-api-server?tab=readme-ov-file#installation Or another manual (didn't work for me) https://docs.sillytavern.app/extras/extensions/xtts/ I remember that when I first installed xtts-api-server it asked to install some full version of visual-cpp-build-tools.
 The default download page from MS wasn't working for me, so i had to google and found it elsewhere (maybe it was [VC_redist.x86.exe](https://learn.microsoft.com/ru-ru/cpp/windows/latest-supported-vc-redist?view=msvc-170)).
 Open a PR if you know which version of visual-cpp-build-tools is working for you.

 - In the same dir where you are now, create second conda for extras
 ```